 Options include responsive design, which allows your website or email to render according to the size of the screen for different browsers, or creating a 'mobile site', a separate mobile version of your website where 'one design fits all' whatever the device.
 Although the costlier option, responsive design is generally considered to be the better option due to faster loading speeds, dealing with just one link as opposed to two, and Google and Bing both prefer it.
 It's worth getting your designer's advice as options will depend on your objectives, budget and the nature of your business.

 - Augmented Reality

-There are some new and exciting ways businesses can extend the value of their traditional print or digital advertising, offering an interactive and dynamic brand experience through augmented reality apps such as Blippar and Aurasma.
-These free apps (which need to be downloaded first onto a smartphone) simply require the customer to use their smartphone camera, pointed at an advert or print material that includes the logo for these applications.
+There are some new and exciting ways businesses can extend the value of their traditional print or digital advertising, offering an interactive and dynamic brand experience through augmented reality apps, such as Blippar for one example.
+These free apps simply require the customer to use their smartphone camera, pointed at an advert or print material that includes the logo for these applications.
 They are taken into an interactive world beyond the print.
 To see this in action, download the Blippar app and point your camera at a bottle of Heinz ketchup at home - see what happens!

 Meanwhile businesses can still make use of the trusty QR code, which offers a more limited experience but still provides a linked journey from a piece of print to a website or landing page.